 Development Director, Board member

 Meg Gollnick is the Co-founder of the Pullman Schools Pantry Program and founder of the Pullman Food Rescue Program.
 Before becoming a professional volunteer, Meg spent 13 years as the Laboratory Director for the Wheat Genetics and Breeding Program at WSU.
-She now organizes and plans food rescue events and helps facilitate food/toiletries/toys that get delivered directly to homes via community volunteers.
+She now organizes and plans food rescue events and helps facilitate food/toiletries/toys delivered directly to homes via community volunteers.
 Meg has also chaired two individual mural projects at two elementary schools and was a committee member of the WA State Arts Commission.